angelloghernan/cs262-asst3/README.md

 ## How to Shut Down servers and clients
 In all cases, press Ctrl+C in the terminal to shut the server down.
 To shut down the client, type in “EXIT” in the text bar, then simply close the window and press Ctrl+C in the corresponding terminal.

-# About
-We fully implemented the specification on Canvas.
-We took the wire protocol implementation we created for the first design exercise (the chat application) and re-design it so that the system is both persistent (it can be stopped and re-started without losing messages that were sent during the time it was running) and 2-fault tolerant in the face of crash/failstop failures.
-We replicated the back end of the implementation and made the message store persistent.

-See "Engineering Notebook" section below for more details on the decision-making process and design.

 # Testing
 To run the unit tests, simply run the command